nondejus/AwesomeUnityCommunity/README.md

 * Create more categories for specific resources that don't combine well.
 * Add section for mesh navigation (NavMesh)
 * Add section for specific importers/exporters.
-* Add subcategory in effects & shaders for particle systems.
 * Add machine learning category section.
 * Add natural language processing section.
 * Add category for embbedded and mobile devices.
 * Mark deprecated packages (:x:).
 * Change introduction at the beginning ot the readme file to indicate better the visitors how its organized.
 * Do shortcut png image with unity editor shortcuts.
-* Add code of conduct.
-* Gather resources from the rest of awesome Unity lists.
-For example, [this](https://github.com/insthync/awesome-unity3d).
 * Create open collective to show the image with the contributors if necessary.

 And many more...